TomBurdge/aks-argocd/README.md

 * Change the `charts/guestbook/values.yaml` to have 2 rather than one replicas.
 * Commit and push the change to the repo's main branch.
-* Look at the namespace in k9s do see a pod spinning up or run `kubectl get pod -n demo`
+* Look at the namespace in k9s to see a pod spinning up or run `kubectl get pod -n demo`

 ---